 Breckenridge Ski Resort has 2,908 skiable acres, 187 runs, and 34 lifts.
 But more importantly, it also has a charming Main Street with lots of dining and shopping options.

 Young kids will enjoy Peak 9, where they’ll find beginner terrain as well as great spots for breaks.
 Skilled teens will dig Peak 10’s more challenging runs.
-Families may enjoy sleigh rides, dogsledding, Breckenridge ice skating or the speedy alpine coaster.
+Families may enjoy sleigh rides, dogsledding, Breckenridge ice skating or the speedy alpine mountain coaster.

 7. Winter Park